yaseenahmad1/myCapstone/README.md

     ```json
     {

-         "myReflectionJournals" : [
+         "journals" : [
                {
                    "id": 1,
                    "userId" : 1,
-                   "gallery_id": 1, # do we need the gallery id associated with the journal entry? (perhaps if i want to click on that tile and it takes me to the full gallery page)
+                   "galleryId": 1, # do we need the gallery id associated with the journal entry? (perhaps if i want to click on that tile and it takes me to the full gallery page)
                    "image" : "image url",
                    "title": "The Moon",
                    "surah_number": 17,